 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Ashcroft is essentially constant during October, remaining around 2.0 miles per hour throughout.
+The average hourly wind speed in Ashcroft is essentially constant during October, remaining within 0.1 miles per hour of 3.8 miles per hour throughout.

 Average Wind Speed in October

 Definitions of the growing season vary throughout the world, but for the purposes of this report, we define it as the longest continuous period of non-freezing temperatures (≥ 32°F) in the year (the calendar year in the Northern Hemisphere, or from July 1 until June 30 in the Southern Hemisphere).

 The growing season in Ashcroft typically lasts for 5.7 months (174 days), from around April 22 to around October 13, rarely starting before April 3 or after May 12, and rarely ending before September 26 or after October 31.